-Patrick Schwerdtfeger is a regular speaker for Bloomberg TV and a leading authority on global business trends including big data, artificial intelligence and machine learning.
+Patrick Schwerdtfeger is the author of “Anarchy, Inc.: Profiting in a Decentralized World with Artificial Intelligence and Blockchain” and a regular speaker for Bloomberg TV.
+He’s a leading authority on technology trends including big data, artificial intelligence and machine learning.
 After a number of years of limited progress, artificial intelligence has seen astonishing developments in recent years and machine learning is part of that process.
-Patrick covered “Monetizing Big Data” and “Will Artificial Intelligence Destroy Us?” at the 2016 NASSCOM conference in Hyderabad, India.
+Patrick covered “Monetizing Big Data” and “Will Artificial Intelligence Destroy Us?” at the 2016 NASSCOM conference in Hyderabad, India, as well as dozens of other events.
 He described the difference between narrow or weak AI and how it differs from general purpose AI, with AlphaGo and the recent recreation of the Bose-Einstein Condensate (BEC) by an AI as examples.
 These platforms are “general purpose” because they do not start with a set of rules.
 Instead, they are given access to data and are given an objective to achieve, that’s all.
 They can then process the data as they wish in an effort to achieve the objective.
 In all of these cases, the developers of the platform were stunned at the path chosen by the AI.
 It turns out that machines “learn” very differently than humans, and Patrick can present that reality at your next event.

 Past speaking clients include:

 The five (5) emerging use cases for artificial intelligence and machine learning include:

 - Sensors and the IoT (Digital Transformation)